KevinChambers/CMU/github-python-codespaces-connective-tissue.md

 - Commands are fast and reproducible.
 That reduces confusion in class.

 ---
+🔑 The Big Picture
+- Terminal: where you “talk” to your computer.
+- cd/ls/pwd: how you move around.
+- python file.py: how you run programs.
+- git pull → status → add → commit → push → status: the cycle of coding + saving + sharing.

+---

 ## 📂 Moving Around Folders
 You run commands *in the folder that holds your files*.
 Know where you are.